Picture Perfect Cleaning has an effective system to completely disinfect your place of work. But what does that even mean?

 Using dangerous products regularly can also expose you to a subtle build-up of toxicity, similar to the way smoking cigarettes will eventually catch up with you.
 As long as you are not using these harsh products more than a few times a month, you should be ok.

 It is not always necessary to use harsh chemicals to sterilize: if you need the peace of mind that sterilizing your baby’s soother brings, boil it.
 Using our BioEsque Botanical chemical is extremely safe, plant based, and does everything required to disinfect.

 - Sterilization is not always necessary, but when it is, you should be sure to do so properly.

 - Use agents that kill bacteria, not deplete them – sanitizing and sterilizing are not the same.
 Disinfectants are extremely useful for sterilizing common surfaces.

 - Educate yourself on the best ways to clean or sterilize for different jobs, and when sterilization is actually necessary.

-- Don’t over-sterilize!
+- When we are not concerned about COVID-19, don’t over-sterilize!
 This can present a variety of health concerns.